khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 ## Dark mode

-Because design tokens focus on semantics and not color, dark mode for your UI elements should work out of the box.
-However, there are times when we need to change the way something behaves in dark mode.
-As with all deviations from the design system, the first, second, and third thing you should ask yourself and the designer is, "do I really need to deviate from the standard pattern?"
-If it still makes sense to do so, CSS utilities have methods to help.
+When you use design tokens correctly (focusing on their semantic meaning rather than specific colors), dark mode for your UI elements works out of the box.

+However, there are times when you might need to change how something behaves in dark mode.
+Before implementing a custom dark mode style, ask yourself three times: "Do I really need to deviate from the standard pattern?"
+Consult with the design systems team, they can help determine if this is truly a gap in our design system that needs addressing.

 ### Using @apply

 This is the preferred method.
-When using the [@apply method](https://docs.gitlab.com/ee/development/fe_guide/style/scss.html#2-apply-utility-classes-in-component-classes-when-necessary), you can specify a dark variant inline.
+Use the [@apply method](https://docs.gitlab.com/ee/development/fe_guide/style/scss.html#2-apply-utility-classes-in-component-classes-when-necessary) to specify dark variants inline.
+For example, to override a subtle background in dark mode:
-For example; if you wanted to use the subtle background in light mode, but the dark-mode equivalent didn't work, you can override it by explicitly setting the dark mode override to be `neutral-900` like so:

 ```css
 .my-class {